 Causes of Dry Skin

 Suffering from dry skin and wondering why?
 Let’s take a closer look.
 While some people are born with naturally dry skin, the condition can also be caused by a variety of different environmental factors.
 One of the prime perpetrators of dry skin is the weather.
-Have you ever noticed that your skin tends to get drier (and itchier) during the cold, winter months?
+Have you ever noticed that your skin tends to get drier (and itchier) during the cold, winter months and can sometimes get painful to touch?
 This is because the cool air and low humidity levels contribute to removing moisture from your skin, leading to dryness.
 Unsurprisingly, changing temperatures and winter air also makes sensitive skin more prone to eczema flare-ups.

 Another factor that raises the risk of dry skin is age.
 For example, older people are more likely to suffer from dry skin than younger people because pores naturally produce less oil as you age.
 In fact, more than 50 percent of adults older than 40 have dry skin.
 Those that work in a job that require the skin to be immersed in water are also more likely to experience dry skin.
 Examples of these types of jobs include hairdressers and nurses.
 Lastly, the likelihood of suffering from dry skin significantly increases if you suffer from a medical condition like eczema or allergic contact dermatitis.

 Fortunately for many people, dry skin is usually just a temporary problem that can be managed with some lifestyle changes and the use of effective moisturizers.
 However, it can also be a lifelong condition.